Benefits for Life Skills and Health

 Ages 11-13

 At this stage, kids are becoming quite capable in the kitchen.
-They can handle full meals, work independently with heat, and experiment with more advanced cooking techniques.
-Allowing them to take on larger responsibilities—such as planning and preparing family dinners—gives them practical experience that will serve them well as they move into adulthood.
+They can handle full meals, work a bit more independently with heat, and experiment with more advanced cooking techniques.
+Allowing them to take on larger responsibilities—such as planning and preparing family dinners— gives them practical experience that will serve them well as they continue to mature and move into adulthood.

 Enhances Math Skills

 You might not think of math when you think of cooking, but the two are closely linked!
 Following recipes involves understanding measurements, fractions, and even ratios.
-Every time your child adjusts a recipe or figures out how many ingredients they need, they’re practicing math without even realizing it.
+Every time your child adjusts a recipe or figures out how much of an ingredient they need, they’re practicing math without even realizing it.

 Ages 5-7